TeamMood/teammood.github.com/_posts/2022-03-09-digital-nomadism-neoruralism-…-the-new-ways-of-working.markdown

 title: 'Digital Nomadism, Neoruralism, … The New Ways Of Working '
 date: 2022-03-09 10:07:00
 categories:
+  - workplace
   - ecology
-  - workplace
 comments: true
 image: /uploads/teammood-digital-nomadism.jpg
-excerpt: >-
-  Do you know the environmental impact of your website or app?
-I asked Youen Chéné from Webvert to come and have a look
+excerpt: 'Is the place you''re living influenced by the place you''re working? '
 keywords: Work
 permalink: /digital-nomadism-neoruralism-working
 redirect_from: